The Royal Navy of Sailing Ships

 100-gun Ship of the Line "HMS Royal George" (1st rate) - Frigate (6th rate) - 4-deck, 140-gun Spanish Ship of the Line "Nuestra Señora de la Santísima Trinidad"

-Unrated vessels: Sloop of war, Brig of war, Schooner
+Unrated vessels: Corvette (Sloop of war), Brig of war, Schooner

 One serious problem afflicting all wood-hulled ships was the growth of teredo worms and barnacles below the waterline - gradually impairing their structural solidity - and the accumulation of other marine life like weeds that reduced sailing performance due to drag.
-After many years of experiments with different methods and materials, in the late 1770s copper sheathing was introduced throughout the British Fleet to reduce the inevitable phenomenon to more manageable proportions.
+After many years of experiments with different methods and materials, in the late 1770s copper sheathing was introduced throughout the British Fleet to reduce the inevitable phenomenon to more manageable proportions but still requiring occasional careening.

-Smoothbore guns on board were classified based on the weight of their shot - from 6-pounder bow chasers to 42-pounder long guns and carronades depending on the ship's rate - which was propelled out by an exploding gunpowder charge carried to the gun deck in a cloth or parchment bag from the magazine or powder room by ship boys (powder monkeys).
+Smoothbore guns on board were classified based on the weight of their shot - from 6-pounder bow or stern chasers to 42-pounder long guns and carronades depending on the ship's rate - which was propelled out of the bore by an exploding gunpowder charge carried to the gun deck in a cloth or parchment bag from the magazine or powder room by ship boys (powder monkeys).

 32-pounder main deck carronade ("Smasher") - Powder bag and bag storage containers - 12-pounder long naval gun (overall weight:1.5 tons)